Leading in Challenging Times:

-Would we design and implement, monitor and evaluate projects differently?
-We'll see.
-Organizations such as USAID’s Food for Peace funded a four-country study on exit-strategies (forthcoming 2015), are looking at success and failure.
-Catholic Relief Services hired Valuing Voices to do sustainability evaluation in Africa.
+Would we design and implement, monitor, and evaluate projects differently?
+We’ll see.
+Organizations such as USAID’s Food for Peace funded a four-country study on exit strategies (forthcoming 2015) and are looking at success and failure.
+Catholic Relief Services hired Valuing Voices to do a sustainability evaluation in Africa.
 Others may follow…

 Post-project sustainability evaluations expose us to learning the full range.
 Let’s be brave and ask, learn and innovate, making aid and philanthropy more effective, and learn from failure for success!

 Many of us in international development feel a sense of responsibility for others to be well, and for our work to improve their lives as well as for the work to be done in good stewardship of aid resources and optimizing their impact.
 As Matthieu Ricard writes, "Altruism is a benevolent state of mind.
 To be altruistic is to be concerned about the fate of all those around us and to wish them well.
 This should be done together with the determination to act for their benefit.
 Valuing others is the main state of mind that leads to altruism."
 We also feel a responsibility to our international aid donors and taxpayers.
 We who implement, monitor and evaluate projects work to ensure that the altruism of aid is responsible to both donors and recipients.

 Altruism appears most vividly when implementers issue appeals after disasters, with millions donated as a result, but unsung heroes are also development workers.
 Organizations such as Charity Navigator, ONE and Center for Global Development on how well US organizations spent funds and track donor-country policy accountability.
 Thoughtful donor studies such as French Development Agency’s OECD study report on the power of AidWatch and Reality of Aid intiatives in Europe for their taxpayers.